roshanpoudyal/Markerless-Motion-Pose-Face-detection-tracking-and-3D-reconstruction/README.md

  * [Online Course for Convolutional Neural Networks for Visual Recognition](https://www.youtube.com/playlist?list=PL3FW7Lu3i5JvHM8ljYj-zLfQRF3EO8sYv).
  * [Computer Vision: Algorithms and Applications has a dedicated chapter on **3D reconstruction** and other interesting applications](http://szeliski.org/Book/drafts/SzeliskiBook_20100903_draft.pdf).
 [Book is from this author](http://szeliski.org/Book/).
  * [Book- Computer Vision: From 3D Reconstruction to Visual Recognition](https://g.co/kgs/9du8m1).

+# On Computer Graphics:
+* You sure will have to know much about computer Graphics too along with Computer Vision.
+* Get started with [Ogre3D tutorials](http://wiki.ogre3d.org/Tutorials).
+This will help you understand 3D Graphics programming as well as help you shine your C++ skills.

 # Get started with:
 * **A MUST HAVE COURSE ON MATHEMATICAL FOUNDATION FOR VISUAL COMPUTING** [Computational Science and Engineering I](https://ocw.mit.edu/courses/mathematics/18-085-computational-science-and-engineering-i-fall-2008/index.htm), its video lectures collection are [here](https://www.youtube.com/watch?v=CgfkEUOFAj0&list=PLF706B428FB7BD52C).